kunxuj/kunxuj.github.io/_posts/2014-08-17-my-first-blog.md

 `disqus:`
 After I registed in disqus.com and got a shortname, I put it in above line, save and push it into Github.
 I waited for seconds and refreshed this blog page, I could see the commenting box.
 It's a quick setting and wonderful!!!

-* Using comments
+* Using Google Analytics
 There are two lines in "_config.yml" file:
 `# Enter your Google Analytics web tracking code (e.g. UA-2110908-2) to activate tracking` `google_analytics: `
-Same as using comments: register in Google Analytics site and get your tracking code, then add it after semicolon.
+Same as using comments: register in Google Analytics site and get your tracking code, then add it after colon.

 * Using tags
 It seems that currently there is no built-in support for tagging in jekyll without using plug-ins.
 Here is [the ticket](https://github.com/jekyll/jekyll/issues/867).
 However, I found that [this article](http://www.minddust.com/post/tags-and-categories-on-github-pages/) provides a workaround.
 I follow the steps in it to configure this blog site, this is the reason why you can see a "test tag" tag at the end of this blog:-)